 August 13, 2021 Update: Masks required in all indoor and outdoor public spaces in Oregon, regardless of vaccination status.
 For more information, click here

 Many of the same trails that offer incredible hiking and biking opportunities from late spring through the fall months also provide a winter wonderland of opportunities for you to explore in the pristine quiet of the backcountry.
-If you are venturing out on a backcountry adventure, visit one of the outfitters such as Ashland Outdoor Store to get started with the right equipment.
+If you are venturing out on a backcountry adventure, visit one of the outfitters such as Mountain Provisions to get started with the right equipment.